-The Rotman School of Management has a diverse student body with ~40% women in the full time MBA program.
-The mentors in the LINKS mentorship program can provide advice and guidance as they can speak to their varied professional and personal experiences.
+The Rotman School of Management has a diverse student body with about 40% women in the full time MBA program.
+The mentors in the LINKS program can provide advice and guidance as they can speak to their varied professional and personal experiences.

-- Ask Good Questions: Ask questions about experiences, beliefs and opinions.
-The answers to these questions will help build your relationship and is valuable information that you can’t get by Googling.
+- Ask good questions: Ask questions about experiences, beliefs, and opinions.
 Take advantage of the opportunity you have to learn from another person’s experiences.

 - Work at engaging in a long term professional relationship: Relationships take time and effort to succeed.
-If you don’t feel the relationship is working, identify why you think this is, say so in a considerate manner and talk about ways to move forward.
-Remember your mentor is not your therapist, your partner, your best friend and the purpose of the relationship is not to help you find a new job.
-A mentor is a trusted professional advisor; maintain the highest level of integrity and confidentiality.
+If you do not feel that the relationship is working, identify why you think this is, say so in a considerate manner, and talk about ways to move forward.
+Remember that while your mentor is there to help guide you with respect to your career, the purpose of the relationship is not to help you find a new job.

-- Take Charge of Your Own Professional Development: The responsibility of sustaining a mentoring relationship is that of the mentee.
+- Take charge of your own professional development: The responsibility of sustaining a mentoring relationship is that of the mentee.
 Have a clear goal for the relationship and a general direction of how a mentor can help you.
-If you don’t know what you want out of working with a mentor, you are likely to be disappointed.

-- Be Flexible: Know what you think and where you are going but keep an open mind.
-Come into the relationship with an agenda but be okay not covering your agenda and see where it leads you.
+- Be flexible: Come into the relationship with an agenda, but keep an open mind and see where it leads you.
 The benefits of a mentoring relationship are just as much in the process as the product.

 - Give back to your mentor: Mentorship should be a mutually beneficial relationship.
 Make sure your mentor is getting what he/she wants from the relationship as well.
 Make sure you are sharing your progress, your “ahas” and challenges.